Updated March 13, 2023

 What is Maven?

-Maven means accumulator of knowledge.
-It is a Yiddish word which first came into the scene during the Jakarta Turbine project where an attempt was made to simplify the build process.
+It means accumulator of knowledge.
+It is a Yiddish word that first came into the scene during the Jakarta Turbine project, where an attempt was made to simplify the build process.

-Maven is a project build tool which comes under the license of Apache, and there are whole hosts of libraries available in the Maven repository.
+It is a project build tool that comes under the license of Apache, and there are whole hosts of libraries available in the Maven repository.